Can You Sue a Mechanic for an Injury?

 - Not fully or correctly repairing the damaged part

-- Damaging other parts of the vehicle as repairs are performed
+- Damaging other parts of the vehicle as repairs are performed.

-Pursuing a Claim Against A Mechanic or Repair Shop
+Pursuing a Claim Against a Mechanic or Repair Shop

-Settling Directly with the Mechanic
+Settling Directly With the Mechanic

 If you were in an accident because of a faulty repair, you may first want to try to settle directly with the repair shop.
 This may be the best option if the accident was small or if the only damage was to your vehicle.